larryknaebelobsidian/kingdom/Proposition 130. The Kingdom is preceded by a translation of the living saints..md

 | first-fruits                                                                  |     | general harvest                                                |

 ### One taken, one left
 >Obs.
-3. We now come to a passage which directly teaches a translation, viz., Luke 17:34-37, “I tell you, in that night there shall be two men in one bed; the one shall be taken and the other left.
+3. We now come to a passage which directly teaches a translation, viz., Luke 17:34-37, “*I tell you, in that night there shall be two men in one bed; the one shall be taken and the other left.
 Two women shall be grinding together; the one shall be taken and the other left And they answered and said unto Him, Where, Lord?
-And He said unto them: Wheresoever the body is, thither will the eagles be gathered together” (see Matt.
+And He said unto them: Wheresoever the body is, thither will the eagles be gathered together*” (see Matt.
 24:28).
 >p.
 319 Vol 2 Prop.
 130  Obs.
 3
 ### Vultures
 p.
 319-322 Vol 2 Prop.
 130  Obs.
 3